asurati/wip.src/content/post/2022-05-31-hd7350-demo-a-triangle.md

 The vertices given above do not form an equilateral triangle.
-Moreover, because the co-ordinates are in the NDC space, and because the aspect ratio of the ViewPort is not square (1280x720 is 16:9), the ViewPort Transformation causes the triangle to triangle to stretch out in the horizontal dimension with respect to the vertical.
+Moreover, because the co-ordinates are in the NDC space, and because the aspect ratio of the ViewPort is not square (1280x720 is 16:9), the ViewPort Transformation causes the triangle to stretch out in the horizontal dimension with respect to the vertical.

 We still want to keep the vertices in the NDC space, but also want to render a nice, equilateral triangle.
 We want to keep the height of the triangle the same,